theodds/NiNBayes/README.md

 About
 -----

-The purpose of this package is to implemetn *N*on-*i*gnorable *N*onparametric *Bayes* estimation procedures.
+The purpose of this package is to implement *N*on-*i*gnorable *N*onparametric *Bayes* estimation procedures.
 Emphasis is given to conducting methods which allow the user to conduct a sensitivity analysis by using different assumptions.
 We allow for both fully-Bayes estimation of aspects of the full-data distribution and (more usefully?) multiple imputation of data under different assumptions about the missing data.

+For relevant details about what this package is trying to accomplish, see [Linero and Daniels (2017)](https://ani.stat.fsu.edu/~arlinero/assets/documents/GeneralBNPApproach.pdf).

 Installation
 ------------